rust-lang/prev.rust-lang.org/faq.md

 #### Why does `match` have to be exhaustive?

 `match` being exhaustive has some useful properties.
-First, if every possibility is covered by the `match`, adding further variants to the `enum` in the future will prompt a compilation failure, rather than runtime panic.
+First, if every possibility is covered by the `match`, adding further variants to the `enum` in the future will cause a compilation failure, rather than an error at runtime.
 Second, it makes cost explicit.
 In general, the only safe way to have a non-exhaustive `match` would be to panic the thread if nothing is matched, though it could fall through if the type of the `match` expression is `()`.
 This sort of hidden cost and special casing is against the language's philosophy.
 It's easy to ignore all unspecified cases by using the `_` wildcard:

 ```rust
 match val.do_something() {